hansaag/Studocracy/client/README.md

 The host view will also be modified to show better data, as there is no incentive for a lecturer to receive a continuous stream of questions, but rather the ones that have gone through the filter.

+I also plan to implement to possibility for users to supplement existing questions.

+## Implementation

+In it's current incarnation, the program relies heavily on database operations.
+All users, rooms and comments are stored and retrieved from the database when needed.
+This seems to be very efficient at the current scale, but will require solid cleanup implementation to work at large scale.

 ## License